 I hold a Research Staff position at the Massachusetts Institute of Technology.
 I receive a steady salary and my work is not funded through a specific grant or company.
 I write and speak on a range of topics I care about, and when I do, I represent no one except myself.
 I’m in compliance with my employer’s disclosure and conflict of interest policies, and will remain so.

 Occasionally, I collect royalties from the sale of books or articles.
-I’m committed to making my research and writing available online for free and will only consider exceptions to this open access policy in very rare cases (so far never).
+I’m committed to making my research and writing available online for free and will only consider exceptions to this open access policy in rare cases.
 I sometimes earn speaking fees and/or receive travel expenses for running workshops or speaking at an event.
-For this I am represented by Stern Strategy Group.
+For this I am represented by Leading Authorities.
 I have been paid to consult on matters related to my work, although only rarely.
-I don’t play the stock market (aside from whatever investments are made through my retirement fund, the details of which I do not keep track of.)
+I don’t have specific investments (aside from index investments, the details of which I do not keep track of.)

 When I am paid to speak or write an article, I will contract as to subject matter (e.g. robotics, intellectual property, etc.), but not as to substance.
 If I mention or use any products or services in my work, it’s because I deem them appropriate.
 I don’t shill for anyone.

 Any other relevant activities outside of MIT or financial interests that could bias my work will be continuously disclosed on this site.
 (Last update: August 2018)

 This disclosure statement follows the practice of Jonathan Zittrain, Terry Fisher, Lawrence Lessig, David Weinberger, and John Palfrey.